 So if your site is loading slow what do you think a potential customer is going to do?

-Again Google have kindly given you a tool you can use to check your site yourself at:
+Again Google has kindly given you a tool you can use to check your site yourself at:

 The reason Google loves businesses that are listed in many of the top local business directories such as Yelp, Yell and Free Index etc. Is because a business that has taken the time to list themselves appears to Google like a business they can trust.

 The second reason you should be listed in as many of these directories as possible is that it gets your brand out there.
 The directory sites can also send some traffic to your site, known as referral traffic, and Google uses referral traffic when determining listings.

 Note: When you set your citation/directory listings up your NAP, (Name, Address and Phone number), MUST be consistent across them all.

 Your Social profiles are all about your brand and marketing your brand to the masses.
 Just as with the citations above Google looks on a business with its social profiles set up as a legitimate business it can trust.
 Also as with the citations above your NAP must match what is on your website.
 There are many more Social profiles than the ones above and the more you have the better.
 For instance Pinterest and Instagram.

 Your social profiles will usually send a much larger amount of traffic to your website if you have them optimised correctly.
 Optimising them correctly also means that you do not have to spend all day posting to each of them.

 So that is the end of part one of this series of posts.
 If you liked it please share it with those who you think it might help.
 To continue to Local SEO Website Optimisations Part 2